Antipode-SOSP23/antipode-post-notification/README.md

     - Num replicas: 1
     - Create a new Subnet group:
         - Name: antipode-lambda-<region>
-        - Select previously created VPC and Subnet group
+        - Select previously created VPC and Subnet groups
         - Select the AZ preference to the only AZ that should be there
     - Select the default SG for the choosed VPC
     - Disable backups